Altinn/altinn-studio-docs/content/notifications/explanation/address-lookup/_index.md

 In relation to address lookup, we categorize notifications into five distinct types:

-1. **Notification to Known Email or Mobile Number**
+1. **Notification to provided email or mobile number**
-2. **Notification to National Identity Number without Resource Affiliation**
-3. **Notification to Organization Number without Resource Affiliation**
+2. **Stand alone notification to national identity number**
+3. **Stand alone notification to organization number**
-4. **Notification to National Identity Number with Resource Affiliation**
+4. **Notification associated with a resource to national identity number**
-5. **Notification to Organization Number with Resource Affiliation**
+5. **Notification associated with a resource to organization number**

-## 1. Notification to Known Email or Mobile Number
+## 1. Notification to provided email or mobile number
-For notifications sent to a known email or mobile number, the service owner must identify and provide the recipient's contact details.
+For notifications sent to a provided email address or mobile number, the service owner must identify and provide the recipient's contact details.
-Notifications will be sent to the specified contact point, provided it successfully validated at the time the notification order is placed.
+Notifications will be sent to the specified contact points, provided they are successfully validated at the time the notification order is placed.

 ### Data Integrity
 The service owner is responsible for ensuring the integrity of the data provided to Altinn Notifications.

-## 2. Notification to National Identity Number without Resource Affiliation
+## 2. Stand alone notification to national identity number
-When a notification is sent to a national identity number without resource affiliation, Altinn Notifications utilizes the **Contact and Reservation Register (KRR)** to identify the recipient's contact details.
+When a notification is sent to a national identity number without resource association, it is called a stand alone notification.
+Altinn Notifications utilizes the **Contact and Reservation Register (KRR)** to identify the recipient's contact details.
 If contact points exist, this results in obtaining an email address and/or mobile number, depending on the notification channel.